dhruvaldarji/MeanServiceSite/README.md

 5. View in browser at `http://localhost:3000`

 ## Features
-A Full Mean Stack website featuring Home, Services, and About.
+A Full Mean Stack website featuring:
+- Home Page
+- Services List
+- About Page

 ## Contact
 If you have any questions or requests, email us at [dhruvaldarji@gmail.com](mailto:dhruvaldarji@gmail.com)

 ## Future Additions
-- Service List
 - Appointment System
+- Administrative Features

 ## Testing